Parada Harahap: Newspaper career

 Harahap's career in newspapers started in 1918 when he became editor of Sinar Merdeka in Padang, as well as editor of a Batak language paper in Sibolga called Poestaka.
 During this time he was also active in the Sarekat Islam in Padang.

 In 1922 Harahap relocated from Sumatra to Java.
 He started as a low-level printing assistant at Sin Po in Batavia.
 With the recommendation of some Sumatran journalist notables, he then became head editor of a competing paper, Neratja.
 There, he learned a lot about the business from Abdul Muis, Agus Salim and Djojosoediro.
 After 9 months there he launched his own newspaper, Bintang Hindia.
+In 1923 he published Melati van Agam (Jasmine of Java), a romance novel, under the pseudonym Swan Pen.
+It was adapted to stage in 1923 by Andjar Asmara, then to film in 1930 by Lie Tek Swie and again in 1940 by Tan Tjoei Hock.

 He soon expanded his news holdings, founding the wire service Algemene Pers en Nieuws Agentschaap (Alpena).
 He then founded a series of new papers: Bintang Timoer, Djawa Barat, Sinar Pasundan, Semangat, as well as Dutch-language De Volks Courant.
 Of those papers, Bintang Timoer, launched in September 1926, quickly became the most successful, not least due to the popular writing of Abdoel Rivai.
 Even before its first issue, the Dutch language newspaper Algemeen handelsblad voor Nederlandsch-Indië was already recommending it to "the natives" due to Harahap's reputation for hard work and dedication to good journalism.
 The editorial lineup in the first year, aside from Harahap, were G. Soetadipradja, Kadar, Hatnid and Abdullah Badjrei.
 The paper noted that Bintang Timoer would be independent of any religious or political faction, and that it had a more modern layout than most Malay language papers, with illustrations and more space given to content.
 Since the paper was not involving itself in politics, it even promised that while "the importance of Indonesia will be kept in mind, since no party interests are served, Indonesia will be understood as a 'geographical concept' not in the meaning of a 'political concept'."
 That type of statement symbolizes his attitude in the late 1920s and 1930s, that newspapers are a business not a political movement, and accepting Dutch rule in the Indies rather than using the newspaper to fight it.